 What Is It?

-The Critical Path Method (CPM) was established for projects with tasks which must be completed ahead of others.
+The Critical Path Method (CPM) was established for projects with tasks that must be completed ahead of others.

-Teams implement CPM by categorising projects within a work breakdown structure.
-Then, the projected durations of each activity – and the interdependencies of these activities – are all mapped out.
+Teams implement CPM by categorizing projects within a work breakdown structure.
+Then, the projected duration of each activity – and the interdependencies of these activities – are all mapped out.

 - PROS – CPM is ideal for complex projects, with team members whose skills and tasks overlap.
 By mapping the duration of all activities and their interdependencies, task scheduling becomes very efficient.